wileyyugioh/Osu-Touchpad/README.md

 Enjoy!

+##Guarantee support
+Supports:
+	iOS: Safari
+	Android: Chrome
+	All others are not officially tested.
+Check out below for set up.

 ##Fixing configs

 iPad and iPhone should work out of the box, as does some Android.

-How some browsers work is that the y coordinate equals zero at the bottom of the url bar.
+How some browsers work is that the y coordinate equals zero at the bottom of the url bar, and we need to find out where exactly is that y coordinate.

 This can be compensated for by typing startAutoYPos into the console while connected, and scroll the highest you can go.